christophgil/bash_return/README.md

 This  Bash extension written in C allows script functions to return numeric or string values.

-Status: Experimental.
-Successfully Tested:
+Status: Experimental

- - Nested function calls
- - Recursive function calls

-Generally, two methods are used to return results from functions.
+Generally, two modes are used to return results from functions.
 Using the output stream may cause poor performance.
-Assigning a variable in the function and obtaining its value by the caller has longer code.
+Conversely, assigning a variable in the function and obtaining its value by the caller is less compact.

 With this Bash extension, functions can be used in both ways in a very compact way.